melkadze/class-planner/README.md

 ### NPM Scripts
 `build`: Installs the project's dependencies and builds the necessary js files.

-`devB`: Launches a live backend development server on the port specified in the `.env` file.
+`dev`: Launches a live backend development server on the port specified in the `.env` file, and builds the necessary js files as they are updated.

-`devF`: Launches a live frontend development environment and rebuilds `main.js` after modifications to core js files.

 `start`: Runs the application, intended for production use online.